react-epfl/padoc-chat/README.md

-# MultihopChat
+# PadocChat
-A chat application on iOS that uses the multihop library.
+A chat application on iOS that uses the padoc library.